engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 As team leads we use these meetings to keep an eye out for the following things:

 We ensure none of our team members has any blocking issues and we try to prevent blovcking issues if we anticipate them.
 We do not have to be reactive.
+Tech leads and managers remove any blockers that come up and ensure their team members have all the information, contacts, and context in order to fulfill their tasks.
 We verify the progress achieved with the remaining sprint duration and keep track what we can and cannot realistically achieve.
 We do not want our team to be the source of suprises when reporting our status to our department head.
 We keep an eye out for distractions and additional workload.
 While we cannot and should not control the complete flow of information and support, we cannot have direct support requests from other teams go directly to our engineers and eat up half their development time.
 Our sprint plan is a best effort and likely changes across the sprint.
 Together with our engineers we reshape our sprint or backlog if a certain task becomes more effort than anticipated.
 We can offer additional context on what exactly is needed for an MVP and what features we can add to the backlog.